History

 Tom Stephenson passed away in 1989 and, with him, USTTC did as well.
 Although USTTC is no longer in business, their items can occasionally

+collectable.
 Because USTTC only produced small quantities, finding the trains today has become a real challenge to collectors.
-The red, white and blue painted #454
+The red, white and

-Bicentennial box car was a sellout in 1976 and is highly sought by collectors.
-USTTC trains are easily identified by the black and white pressure sensitive
+blue painted #454 Bicentennial box car was a sellout in 1976 and is highly sought by collectors.
+USTTC trains are easily identified by the black and

 Sources of information for this article are: